Siemens-Healthineers/K2s/addons/security/README.md

 cert-manager will observe annotations, create a certificate and store it in the secret named 'your-secret-name' so that the ingress class uses it.

-If you enable one of `ingress nginx` or `ingress traefik` addon, and also the `dashboard` addon, you can inspect the server certificate by visiting the dashboard URL in your browser and clicking on the lock icon: <https://k2s.cluster.local>.
+If you enable one of `ingress nginx` or `ingress traefik` or `ingress nginx-gw` addon, and also the `dashboard` addon, you can inspect the server certificate by visiting the dashboard URL in your browser and clicking on the lock icon: <https://k2s.cluster.local>.
 This is done with [this manifest file](../ingress/nginx/manifests/cluster-local-ingress.yaml).

 You can also use the command line interface `cmctl.exe` to interact with cert-manager, it is installed in the `bin` path of your K2s install directory.